ErpNetDocs/tech/modules/crm/sales/sales-concepts/determine-line-amount-in-sales-orders.md

-# Determine Line Amount in Sales Orders
+# Determine line amount in sales orders
-The Line Amount in a Sales Order is formed by the following fields: **"Quantity"**, **"Unit Price"**, **" Line Standard Discount Percent"** and **"Line Custom Discount Percent"**.
-The fields **"Unit Price", "Line Standard Discount Percent"** and **"Line Custom Discount Percent"** represent the trade conditions in the row.
+The line amount in a sales order is formed by the following fields: **"Quantity"**, **"Unit Price"**, **" Line Standard Discount Percent"** and **"Line Custom Discount Percent"**.
+The fields *Unit Price*, *Line Standard Discount Percent* and "Line Custom Discount Percent* represent the trade conditions in the row.
 They may be managed/filled as a nomenclature - as product prices, discounts, bonus programs and promotions.
-The formula of the field Line Amount is rounded up to the second digit and is as follows:
+The formula of the field line amount is rounded up to the second digit and is as follows:

 **[LineAmount]** = Round(**[Quantity]** * **[Unit Price]** * (1 - **[Line Standard Discount Percent]**) * (1 - **[Line Custom Discount Percent]**))